-- Telesupervision is clinical supervision of psychological services through a synchronous audio and/or video format where the supervisor is not in the same physical facility as the Intern (AKA Remote supervision, "Skype" Supervision, "FaceTime" Supervision, Phone Supervision, etc). - In-Person Supervision is clinical supervision of psychological services where the supervisor is physically in the same room as the Intern.
+Telesupervision is clinical supervision of psychological services through a synchronous audio and/or video format where the supervisor is not in the same physical facility as the Intern (AKA Remote supervision via "Skype," "FaceTime," Phone, etc).

+In-Person Supervision is clinical supervision of psychological services where the supervisor is physically in the same room as the Intern.